-Lick feeders are a relatively new phenomenon in Western Australia.
-They have gained popularity because they feed out in a controlled fashion, giving confidence that the mob will get what they need.
+Lick feeders feed out in a controlled fashion, giving confidence that the mob will get what they need.
 Lick feeders attempt to regulate intake of supplement by requiring sheep to actively 'lick' feed from restricted areas within the feeder.
 Lick feeders can restrict the access of pellets but not as much as anticipated when dry feed is low.